rese1f/aurora/docs/auroracap/TRAIN.md

     ${PTH_PATH} \
     ${SAVE_PATH} \
 ```
-If the saved PTH model need to be the llava format, add `--save-format official`
+If the saved PTH model need to be the llava format, add `--save-format official`.
+If the saved PTH model need to be the safetensors format, add `--safe-serialization`.